A NSW Government website

 August 2023

-The department assessed the updated planning proposal and also determined that it adequately addresses all gateway conditions and should proceed to public exhibition.
+The department assessed the updated planning proposal and also determined that it adequately addressed all gateway conditions and should proceed to public exhibition.

 Planning proposal on public exhibition